 Showing our history

-We show our established date (1931) on our merchandising logo, but you can find nuggets of our history in our hut, originally a Small Pox Hospital.
+We show our established date (1931) on our merchandising logo, but you can find nuggets of our history in our hut, originally built in 1904 as a Sanatorium (Opened 2nd November 1904).
 In our main hall opposite the door, you will find a white metal pole – this used to be the mast for the flag, now moved to the right of the hall.

 The original front door (now seldom used) is still in place!